 This is another one that’s quite common for SaaS companies these days.

 The idea is that you offer a base version of your product for free – meaning with limited features – in the hope that your customers will love the product and upgrade to use more features.

-What you need to do is put significant thought into whether this pricing strategy works well for your target audience.
+You need to put significant thought into whether this pricing strategy works well for your target audience.

 Are they likely to be resistant to trying your product?
 How much are they willing to pay for the premium version?

 Also, being a SaaS company doesn’t automatically make this the right pricing strategy for you.
-Freemium is more complex than it sounds, mainly because you can’t always predict customer behavior.
+Freemium is more complex than it sounds, mainly because you can’t always predict customer behaviour.